 As of

-March 31, Dec 2008 (In thousands) 2008
+March 31, 2008 December 31, 2007

-(
+(1 In thousands)

+Non-Marketable Investment Securities

-\$ 50,343 \$ -
+Fair value method \$ 50,343 \$ -

-45,219 39,046
+Cost method 45,219 39,046

-18,535 20,114
+Equity method 18,535 20,114

-\$ 114,097 \$ 59,160
+Total \$ 114,097 \$ 59,160

 Generally, we account for our unconsolidated equity investments under either the equity method or cost method of accounting.
 Because these equity securities are generally not publicly traded, it is not practical to regularly estimate the fair value of the investments; however, these investments are subject to an evaluation for other than temporary impairment on a quarterly basis.
 This quarterly evaluation consists of reviewing, among other things, company business plans and current financial statements, if available, for factors that may indicate an impairment of our investment.
 Such factors may include, but are not limited to, cash flow concerns, material litigation, violations of debt covenants and changes in business strategy.
 The fair value of these equity investments is not estimated unless there are identified changes in circumstances that may indicate an impairment exists and these changes are likely to have a significant adverse effect on the fair value of the investment.
 During the three months ended March 31, 2008 and 2007 we did not record any impairment charges with respect to these investments, respectively.